 MRUC was among the first congregations to have its roots set in The United Church of Canada, a new nation-wide denomination, also inaugurated in 1925 when Methodists, Presbyterians, Congregationalists, and Western Union Churches joined under one banner.
 The congregation flourished as members came together in support for one another through the Great Depression, and the Second World War.
 Their faith was a cornerstone to their lives and to this church.

-In 2015, on it’s 90th Anniversary, the congregation was designated as an Affirming Ministry of The United Church of Canada, showing its support and welcome to all members of the LGBTQ community, as well as other members of the wider community finding themselves marginalized for any reason.
-In that same year, a decision was made to ‘right-size’ the church.
+In 2015, on it’s 90th Anniversary, a decision was made to ‘right-size’ the church.
 To the delight of the congregation and the community at large, the two corner lots were sold to the City of Toronto with the promise that the land would be used as much needed parkland.
+In that same year, the congregation was also designated as an Affirming Ministry of The United Church of Canada, showing its support and welcome to all members of the LGBTQ community, as well as other members of the wider community finding themselves marginalized for any reason.

 MRUC continues to serve as a vibrant, inclusive, and progressive (VIP) spiritual community, a gathering place serving the wider community, and a visible sign of faith in the Davisville community.